 - Now click the Yes button whenever the UAC dialogue appears, and make sure to allow all the permissions it asks for.
 You’ll get a confirmation at the end.

 - Now navigate to the desktop and right-click, then click on Show more options, then click on Restart Explorer, then click on Restart Explorer.

 - As soon as you click on the restart explorer button, it will successfully restart the File Manager in Windows.

-Having that said, what do you think about the Windows File Explorer, and have you ever met an issue where you have to restart the file explorer in Windows 11?
+Having that said, what do you think about Windows File Explorer, and have you ever met an issue where you have to restart the File Explorer in Windows 11?
 Do let us know by dropping a comment in your words below.